Mildenhall Treasure: History of discovery

-The hoard was discovered while ploughing in January 1942 by Gordon Butcher, who removed it from the ground with help from Sydney Ford, for whom he was working at the time.
-Many details of the discovery remained uncertain, not least because it took place in wartime.
-Apparently they did not at first recognise the objects for what they were, though Ford collected ancient objects.
+The hoard was discovered while ploughing in January 1942 by Gordon Butcher, who claimed he had removed it from the ground with help from Sydney Ford, for whom he was working at the time.
+Many details of the discovery remain uncertain, not least because it took place during wartime.
+They claimed that they did not at first recognise the objects for what they were, although Ford collected ancient objects.
 Ford cleaned the pieces and displayed them in his house, using some of them as daily utensils and some, such as the Great Dish, on special occasions with the family.
-Ford declared the hoard to the authorities in 1946 after a knowledgeable friend had seen them in his home.
-An inquest was held that year, when the find was legally declared "treasure trove" and acquired by the British Museum in London.
-Academic opinion at the time was generally reluctant to believe that such fine-quality Roman silver could have been used in Roman Britain, and so there were many imaginative rumours and even doubts that this was a genuine British find at all.
-The numerous well documented discoveries of high-quality Roman material in recent decades, including the Hoxne Hoard also found in Suffolk, have set all such doubts to rest.
+Ford had to declare the hoard to the authorities in 1946 after a knowledgeable friend, Dr. Hugh A. Fawcett, had seen them in his home and reported them.
+An inquest was held that year, when the find was legally declared a "treasure trove" and acquired by the British Museum in London.
+Academic opinion at the time was generally reluctant to believe that such fine-quality Roman silver could have been used in Roman Britain, and there were many imaginative rumours and even doubts that this was a genuine British find at all.
+The numerous well-documented discoveries of high-quality Roman material in subsequent decades, including the Hoxne Hoard also found in Suffolk in 1992, have set all such doubts to rest.

-More recently, Richard Hobbs drew attention to the importance of the partly-fictional account by Roald Dahl, and has addressed the issues surrounding the actual finding.
-In Dahl's version of events, Ford was fully aware of the significance of the find, but could not bear to part with the treasure.
-He kept it and restored it in secret, but two of the spoons left out on display were seen by an unexpected visitor, Dr Hugh Fawcett.
+In the 1990s, Richard Hobbs drew attention to the importance of the partly fictional account by Roald Dahl, and addressed the issues surrounding the actual finding.
+In Dahl's version of events, Hobbs believes that Ford was fully aware of the significance of the find, but could not bear to part with the treasure.
+He kept it and restored it in secret, but two of the spoons left out on display were seen by an unexpected visitor, Dr. Fawcett.

-Ford and Butcher were awarded £1000 each as finders, although not necessarily the full ex gratia reward since the find had not been correctly reported.
+Ford and Butcher were awarded £1000 each as finders, although not necessarily the full ex gratia reward, since the find had not been correctly reported and since most of those involved doubted that Ford and Butcher had given a true account of the finding.
+The two archaeologists who had represented the British Museum at the inquest – Tom Lethbridge and Major Gordon Fowler – continued to research the finding for some years after 1946, but in the end could only be sure of one thing – that Ford had not told the truth about how and where he had obtained the treasure.
+In Paul Ashbee’s words, Ford's account was 'patently spurious' and the source of treasure was a case of "ignotum per ignotius".